NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

   hostname = runTest ./hostname.nix;
 ```

-Overrides can be added by defining an anonymous module in `nixos/tests/all-tests.nix`.
+Overrides can be added by defining an anonymous module in `nixos/tests/all-tests.nix` and passing it to `runTest`..
-For the purpose of constructing a test matrix, [use the `matrix` options](#sec-nixos-test-matrix) instead.
+For the purpose of constructing a test matrix, use the [`matrix` options](#sec-nixos-test-matrix) instead.

 ```nix
   hostname = runTest {